-It has been revealed today that Apple has acquired the German-based SMI company which has specialised in eye tracking technology since it was founded back in 1991.
+It has been revealed today that Apple has acquired the German-based SMI company, which has specialized in eye-tracking technology since it was founded back in 1991.
+This acquisition marks a significant step for Apple as it continues to expand its capabilities in the realm of augmented reality (AR) and virtual reality (VR).

-Since then the company has demonstrated eye tracking solutions for the HTC Vive, Oculus Rift, Gear VR as well as other headhunted displays.
-The news reported today by MacRumors has estimated that the acquisition was made sometime between May 2nd and July 26th, 2017, although no details have been published as yet by Apple or SMI.
+The news reported today by MacRumors has estimated that the acquisition was made sometime between May 2nd and July 26th, 2017.
+Although no official details have been published by Apple or SMI, the move is seen as a strategic effort by Apple to bolster its ARKit framework and future AR/VR hardware.

 On May 2, Apple’s vice president of corporate law Gene Levoff, representing Delaware-based shell company Vineyard Capital Corporation, granted power of attorney to German law firm Hiking Kühn Lüer Wojtek to represent Vineyard Capital Corporation in all business related to the acquisition of SensoMotoric Instruments.